 Baked goods don’t have to be unhealthy—even if you struggle with the whole “in moderation” part—if you experiment with swapping out some of the usual ingredients, like refined white sugar and flour, for other things.
 Our guide to making healthy dessert lays out lots of ways you can substitute common ingredients with things like applesauce and aquafaba.

 But here’s one of the suggestions that may sound harder to swallow: swapping black beans in for flour, at least in chocolate desserts.
-As the Minimalist Baker’s vegan and gluten-free brownies (pictured above) prove, you’ll hardly notice the difference.
+As our Vegan Gluten-Free Black Bean Brownie recipe proves, you’ll hardly notice the difference.
 And as a bonus, these are loaded with fiber and healthy omega-3s.
-Get the Vegan Gluten-Free Black Bean Brownies recipe.
+(Plus cinnamon and chili powder for a Mexican chocolate flavor upgrade.)

 The easiest way to add some extra health into your life?
 Drink it up!
 Smoothies are a favorite (and less austere than detox juices), but they’re only as healthy as the things you put in them—so consider choosing non-dairy milks instead of moo juice, harnessing the probiotic power of yogurt (bonus: protein boost), using frozen fruit instead of ice to pack in extra fiber and nutrients, and sprinkling in some superfoods.
 You can even sneak in spinach without it tasting like a salad; try our Healthy Blueberry Smoothie recipe and see for yourself.

-Oster Pro 1200 Blender with Glass Jar, Smoothie Cup, and Food Processor Attachment, $81.99 on Amazon
+Oster Pro 1200 Blender with Glass Jar, Smoothie Cup, and Food Processor Attachment, $84.32 from Amazon

 This blender is a smooth move, and includes a travel cup so you can take your morning fuel from kitchen to commute.